 Dog warden service

-Some dog faeces contain a parasite which, if ingested, can lead to the onset of the disease Toxocariasis in humans.
+Some dog poo contains a parasite which, if ingested, can lead to the onset of the disease Toxocariasis in humans.
 Children are more susceptible to this disease which, in the worst case scenarios, can lead to blindness.

-Authorised officers of the Council, including local Police Community Support Officers (PCSOs), may patrol the borough at any time.
+Our authorised officers, including local Police Community Support Officers (PCSOs), actively patrol the borough to manage this situation accordingly.

-To report a known dog fouling offender, or request for anti-fouling signage to be put up in your area, please use the form below:
+You can use our online form to report a known dog fouling offender or request for anti-fouling signage to be put up in your area.